stevengharris/NSXcode/README.md

 ### Building the Node Module

-You can build the Node module manually, or you can use a post-build script for `MyProductLib`, which is the Node module's only project dependency.
+You can build the Node module manually, or you can use a Run Script for `MyProductLib`, which is the Node module's only project dependency.

 The result of the build will be a Node module, `Module.node`, symlinked in the `.build` directory, along with a `libNodeAPI.dylib` that `Module.node` uses.
 The `Module.node` symlink points to either the `debug` or `release` directory (depending on the type of build) that contains `libNodeAPI.dylib`.
 These files/directories are in turn symlinked to the "build architecture" directory.
 All of this symlinking is just a convenience mechanism so that the `index.js` file loaded at Node.js execution time can use `require("./.build/Module.node")` to access the Swift entry points defined in `MyModuleExports.swift` in the `MyModuleLib` Swift module.

-The first time you do the build, it takes a long time because of NodeSwift's dependency on [Swift Syntax](https://github.com/swiftlang/swift-syntax).
+Warning: The first time you do the build, it takes a long time because of NodeSwift's dependency on [Swift Syntax](https://github.com/swiftlang/swift-syntax).
 Subsequent builds are reasonably fast.

 #### Building the Node Module Manually